deemp/projects/optics-by-example/README.md

 - `a`: focus before action
 - `b`: focus after action

-<b> We need polymorphic lenses whenever an action might want to change the type of the focus. </b>
+__We need polymorphic lenses whenever an action might want to change the type of the focus.__

 ```haskell
 ex8 :: ([Char], Int)